AdobeDocs/commerce-marketplace/src/pages/guides/sellers/profile-company.md

    <InlineAlert variant="info" slots="text"/>

-   **Important:** This payment information is required of all developers, even those who make their extensions available at no charge.
-Magento sends your revenue share on a monthly basis to PayPal account.
+   **Important:** This payment information is required of all developers, even those who make their listings available at no charge.
+Adobe Commerce sends your revenue share on a monthly basis to PayPal account.

 1. Watch for a confirmation email sent to the email address associated with the account.